Force de dissuasion: History

 General Pierre Marie Gallois said, "Making the most pessimistic assumptions, the French nuclear bombers could destroy ten Russian cities; and France is not a prize worthy of ten Russian cities".

 In his book La paix nucléaire (1975), French Navy Admiral Marc de Joybert explained deterrence:

 While not referred to as such, the French nuclear posture of the time bears some significant similarities to other common policies of the era such as mutually assured destruction and massive retaliation.
 It remains unknown whether the French government ever seriously considered its policy different from other NATO member strategies or if their public statements were more aimed to improve morale and confidence in the French population.

-It may seem that on the surface, an avowed policy of attacking civilians was a significant departure from the typical nuclear policies of the time, but it was common for states to refer to their nuclear abilities in terms of numbers of cities destroyed, and the power of hydrogen bombs makes it unclear how different attacks on populations and military forces would be.
+It may seem that on the surface, an avowed policy of attacking civilians was a significant departure from the typical nuclear policies of the time, but it was common for states to refer to their nuclear abilities in terms of numbers of cities destroyed.
+Moreover, hydrogen bombs are so powerful that if used to their full potential high civilian casualties and related collateral damage would be inevitable, thus making it unclear as to whether targeting military forces would produce a meaningfully different result compared to targeting population centers.
 Perhaps the most significant difference in French strategy is that it includes the option of a first strike attack, even in response to non-nuclear provocation.

 France carried out its first test of an atomic bomb in Algeria in 1960 and some operational French nuclear weapons became available in 1964.
 Then, France executed its first test of the much more powerful hydrogen bomb over its South Pacific Ocean test range in 1968.

-De Gaulle's vision of the Force de Frappe featured the same triad of air-based, land-based and sea-based weapons that were deployed by both the United States and the Soviet Union.
-Work on the components had started in the late 1950s and was accelerated as soon as de Gaulle became the president.
+De Gaulle's vision of the Force de frappe featured the same triad of air-based, land-based and sea-based weapons which were deployed by both the United States and the Soviet Union.
+Work on the components had started in the late 1950s and was accelerated as soon as de Gaulle assumed the presidency.